Representation theorems for generators of Reflected BSDEs with continuous and linear-growth generators: Introduction

-Converse comparison theorem of RBSDE is firstly studied by Li and Tang (2007), then by Li and Gu (2007), when generators $g$ are continuous in $t$ and satisfy Lipschitz condition.
-Using the representation theorem obtained in this paper, we obtain a general converse comparison theorem of RBSDE, whose generators are only continuous with linear-growth in $(y,z)$.
-With the help of our representation theorem, we also discuss some properties of RBSDE.
+Converse comparison theorem of RBSDEs is firstly studied by Li and Tang [9], then by Li and Gu [10], when generators $g$ are continuous in $t$ and satisfy Lipschitz condition.
+Using the representation theorem obtained in this paper, we obtain a general converse comparison theorem of RBSDEs, whose generators are only continuous with linear-growth in $(y,z)$.
+With the help of our representation theorem, we also discuss some properties of RBSDEs.

 This paper is organized as follows.
-In the next section, we will recall the definition of RBSDE.
+In the next section, we will recall the definition of RBSDEs.
 In section 3, a local representation theorem for generator is established under continuous and linear growth condition.
 In section 4, some applications of representation theorem are given.